RAW CHEF LEVEL ONE

 MEET YOUR TRAINER

 The training will be led by Deborah Durrant, a qualified chef in advanced raw and living cuisine.
 Deborah combined her interests as a lifelong passionate foodie with a keen interest in a raw plant-based diet to found Deliciously Raw.
-After working in the creative sector for 25 years she followed her dream to train as a chef at the Matthew Kenney Culinary School and wants to break the myth that raw food is about eating boring salad and show you can enjoy fabulously indulgent food with many nutritional benefits.
+After working in the creative sector for 25 years she followed her dream to train as a chef at the Matthew Kenney Culinary School (previously 105 degrees) and wants to break the myth that raw food is about eating boring salad and show you can enjoy fabulously indulgent food with many nutritional benefits.

 Deborah also holds a Diploma in Advanced Vegan Cookery and Patisserie (traditional).
 She holds a Masters degree in Change Skills from the University of Surrey.
 This may seem surprising but this is at the heart of Deborah’s practice as a chef.
 With every healthy plantbased bite that we eat, we are committing to making a change to our health and wellbeing.